MagentaSpruce/api/README.md

 app.use('/api/v1/tours', userRouter);
 ```

-Refactored the application into multiple files, app.js, tourRoutes.js, & userRoutes.js. app.js is the global app file and both imports and mounts the other two routers.
+Refactored the application into multiple files, app.js, tourRoutes.js, & userRoutes.js. app.js is the global app file and both imports and mounts the other two routers. server.js contains the server and is started using an npm start script command in package.json.

+Created param middleware.
 ```JavaScript
 ```